NEAR: Neighborhood Edge AggregatoR for Graph Classification: Proposed method

+is independent of $N$.
+In general, $h_G^{(rep)}$ is only dependent on $N = \frac{1}{4}|V|$, which directly proves the second statement. \end{proof}

-Theorem \ref{thm1} states that previous GNN models may miss valuable information on local structures in such cases.
-Therefore, the problem is to find graph features or new algorithms that can distinguish such differences.
+Theorem \ref{thm1} illustrates that previous GIN model may miss valuable information on local structures in such cases illustrated in Fig. \ref{toyex}.
+Not only the corner cases, this leads several 1-hop based GNN models to have lower model capacities.
+Therefore, the problem is to find a new graph neural network framework that can distinguish such differences.